ejlopezmor/CensMixReg/README.md

 # CensMixReg
-Finite mixture modeling of censored data using the multivariate Student-t distribution
+CensMixReg is a R library to fit censored linear models of finite mixture multivariate Student-t and Normal distributions.

+## Abstract: